Tropical plants provide some of the most interesting conversation pieces due to their vibrant colors or unique shapes.

 The cupped bases of each leaf stalk are able to retain as much as a full quart of water, creating a source of drinking water for passers-by.

-Being slow to develop, traveler’s palm won’t flower until it’s ten years old.
-Once flowering begins, it will bloom mainly in summer, but may produce flowers throughout the year.
+Being slow to develop, a traveler’s palm won’t flower until it’s ten years old.
+Once flowering begins, it will bloom mainly in summer but may produce flowers throughout the year.
 The resulting seeds are edible, giving this plant quite a few practical uses.

 Flowering and Fragrance

-During the summer months, travelers palm produces continual white or chartreuse blooms, the nocturnal inflorescence opening every 2 to 3 days.
+During the summer months, traveler palm produces continual white or chartreuse blooms, the nocturnal inflorescence opening every 2 to 3 days.